ME-ICA/tedana/docs/governance.rst

 The steering committee can decide:

-- An issue should be prioritized for wider communal discussion
+- An issue should be prioritized for wider communal discussion.
 - A a pull request requires more discussion or reviews than standard before merging.
 - How a breaking change (something that changes existing user function calls or program outputs) will be presented to the developer and user base for discussion, before decisions are made.
-- Criteria for cutting a new version release and when those criteria are met
+- Criteria for cutting a new version release and when those criteria are met.

 Steering committee decisions should strive for consensus.
 If consensus cannot be reached, the members of the steering committee should vote.
 Voting will take